-Benefit decision support helps more employees choose a health plan that best fits their needs.
-With added support and education, employees get more from the benefits you offer and end up happier at work and healthier in life.
+Benefit decision support helps more consumers choose a health plan that best fits their needs.
+With added support and education, individuals get more from their benefits and end up happier at work, happier with their carrier, and living healthier in life.

 Those are some powerful reasons for adding decision support, but you might be overwhelmed by the options if you’re considering adding it this year.
 After all, sifting through the different platforms can be confusing, not to mention time-consuming.
 That’s why we’re here to help.

 We’ve put together a list of key questions to ask when choosing health benefit decision support software.
 Our list includes the key features to evaluate when looking at what’s on the market.
 If you ask these questions when evaluating solutions, we’re confident you’ll choose the one that best supports your people.

 How to Choose Health Benefit Decision Support: Questions to Ask

 1. Does it have a simple setup process?

 Benefit professionals know that open enrollment (and the months leading up to it) are incredibly busy.
 Adding a new solution is often only feasible if the install process is easy.
 Be wary of decision support offers that don’t tell you exactly what you’ll need to do to get started.
 A good solution will:

 - Build out your specific benefit offerings in their system—you’ll just need to send them your health plan documents and contribution structure.